 - Anti-Social Narcissists

-NOTE: In this article I am using the term “Narcissist” as shorthand for people who have made a Narcissistic adaptation to a childhood situation that now in adulthood qualifies for a diagnosis of Narcissistic Personality Disorder.
+NOTE: In this post, I am using the term “narcissist” as shorthand for people who have made a narcissistic adaptation to a childhood situation that now in adulthood qualifies for a diagnosis of narcissistic personality disorder.
 I will sometimes use the word “adaptation” instead of “disorder” to emphasize that narcissistic defenses were the child’s creative adjustment to this earlier situation.

 - King Arthur and the Knights of the Round Table